Midnight145/LiteloaderLoader/README.md

 ### Not Implemented

 - For some reason, Liteloader unsets the final field on all fields in Block.class and Item.class.
 I'm not sure if this is necessary, so currently I'm not doing it.
-- Currently, Liteloader's progress bar isn't being updated due to it requiring an intensive transformer that isn't implemented yet.
-This is a low priority as it doesn't affect the functionality of Liteloader.
 - Liteloader standalone installs, as opposed to being loaded via Forge as a mod.